astronomer/astronomer-cosmos/docs/configuration/operator-args.rst

 .. note::
     Using Jinja templating for ``env`` and ``vars`` may cause problems when using ``LoadMode.DBT_LS`` to render your DAG.

-The following template fields are only selectable when using the operators in a standalone context:
+The following template fields are only selectable when using the operators in a standalone context (starting in Cosmos 1.4):

 - ``select``
 - ``exclude``